 Address: https://goo.gl/maps/14C7CXf9CKJUXfVY7

-This is the second % Arabica store in Japan (the first store is near Kyomizu Temple), mainly selling takeout, but there are still many people willing to wait for a long time to enjoy it.
-It's almost a sign that you're in Kyoto when checking in with this cup of coffee :v
+This is the second % Arabica store in Japan (the first one is near Kiyomizu Temple), primarily offering takeout, yet many people are still willing to wait in line to enjoy it.
+It's almost a symbol of being in Kyoto when you check in with a cup of their coffee :v

 % Arabica Kyoto travelwithminh-kyoto